sfu-rsl/leaf_dev/README.md

   - [`rushfmt` Git Hook](#rushfmt-git-hook)
   - [Project Wiki](#project-wiki)

-## How to run?

-### Setup
+## Development Setup

-You can choose to setup and run the `leaf` project on your local machine or VS Code Dev Container.
+You can set up and run the `leaf` project on your native environment or in a VS Code Dev Container.

-#### Setup for local machines
+### Native Environment

-Follow one the below guides based on your platform.
+Follow one of the guides below based on your platform.

 <details>
 <summary><b>Linux</b></summary>